 According to the Global Impact Investment Network (GIIN), as of April 2019, the impact investing market was estimated to be about $502 billion.
 It is still early days in 2020, but there are already signs that there will be a significant increase.

 As a result of the increased interest in impact investing, there is an increase in the development of new products and services.
 The idea is to stay competitive.
 The result is that the market will continually grow and mature in response to scaling.

 The aim of impact investment is to generate social impact by investing in sustainable ventures.
 Both social impact and financial sustainability are core elements and must be balanced.
 Maintaining the right balance is key to the principles of impact investment.
 This means that measurement and reporting will be critical to maintaining the effectiveness and perception of impact investments in the future.

 Gender Lens Investments

 All over the world, there is a belief that investing in women is one of the best ways to influence society both socially and economically.
 This has led to a shift in the way women and girls are perceived, from program beneficiaries to financial movers and shakers.
 Owing to this change, it is estimated that some $12 trillion could be invested in advancing women’s equality by 2025.
 The ripple effect is that women who work will be able to invest up to 90% of their earnings into the investments of their families.
 As such, there will be an increasing overlap in impact investments in gender and health, gender and education, and gender and agriculture as well.

 Impact investment is growing exponentially.
 More people, businesses, and governments are now aware of the social and economic benefits of impact investing.
 This also means that more investors will gain influence.
 Going by the current trends in the market, impact investment is going to be the future of the investment space.

-ESG Enterprise provides tools and data for companies to access private and public ESG ratings through various lens.
+ESG Enterprise provides tools and data for companies to access private and public ESG ratings through various lenses.